Term Limits in Parliament and Electoral Disconnection: The Case of the Five Star Movement

 Postdoctoral Research Fellow

-My research interests include executives, legislatures, electoral and policy outcomes, representative institutions, coalition governance, and constitutional law.
+My research interests include comparative political institutions, electoral and policy outcomes, representation, coalition governance, and constitutional law.